Alcohol Use and Older Adults

 Adults of any age can have problems with alcohol.
 In general, older adults don't drink as much as younger people, but they can still have trouble with drinking.
 As people get older, their bodies change.
 They can develop health problems or chronic diseases.
 They may take more medications than they used to.
 All of these changes can make alcohol use a problem for older adults.

-Alcohol is a chemical found in beverages like beer, wine, and "hard" liquor such as whiskey, vodka, and rum.
-In a process called fermentation, yeast converts the sugars naturally found in grains and grapes into the alcohol present in beer and wine.
-Another process, distillation, separates alcohol from the other substances in the drink and makes it stronger.
-That's the kind of alcohol found in hard liquor.
-The chemical name for alcohol is ethanol.
+Alcohol, also known as ethanol, is a chemical found in beverages like beer, wine, and distilled spirits such as whiskey, vodka, and rum.
+Through a process called fermentation, yeast converts the sugars naturally found in grains and grapes into the alcohol that is in beer and wine.
+Another process, called distillation, concentrates alcohol in the drink making it stronger, producing what are known as distilled spirits.

-The National Survey on Drug Use and Health conducted in 2010 found that nearly 40 percent of adults age 65 and older drink alcohol.
-Most of them don't have a drinking problem, but some of them drink too much.
-Sometimes people don't know they have a drinking problem.
+The 2012-2013 National Epidemiologic Survey on Alcohol and Related Conditions III (NESARC III) found that 55.2 percent of adults age 65 and over drink alcohol.
+Most of them don’t have a drinking problem, but some of them drink above the recommended daily limits.
+Sometimes people don’t know they have a drinking problem.
 Men are more likely than women to have problems with alcohol.

-Aging lowers the body's tolerance for alcohol.
-This means that older adults can experience the effects of alcohol, such as slurred speech and lack of coordination, more readily than when they were younger.
+This means that older adults may experience the effects of alcohol, such as slurred speech and lack of coordination, more readily than when they were younger.
 An older person can develop problems with alcohol even though his or her drinking habits have not changed.

 Drinking too much alcohol can make some health conditions worse.
 These conditions include diabetes, high blood pressure, congestive heart failure, liver problems, and memory problems.
 Other health issues include mood disorders such as depression and anxiety.
 Adults with major depression are more likely than adults without major depression to have alcohol problems.